mehimself/mehimself/README.md

 ### Max.
 Eckardt.
 Himself!

-If you are still in doubt or clueless:
+If you are still in doubt:

 I am co-founder of the [Center for Humanities Computing Aarhus](https://chcaa.io) and working here.